Height difference

 Height difference calculator for two people or profiles

-Enter two heights, switch between centimeters and feet plus inches, and get a clear gap reading you can copy, share, or move into the visual board.
+Enter two heights, switch between centimeters and feet plus inches, and get a clear gap reading with an on-page visual comparison.

 Inputs